PHP: Explicit conversion

-Type conversion can be used inside compound expressions:
+Type casting can be used inside compound expressions:

 Please sign in with your GitHub account, this is necessary to track the progress of the lessons.
 If you do not have an account yet, now is the time to create an account on GitHub.